 Western Balkan tourism

 I worked on a few studies on (un-)sustainable tourism in the Western Balkans.
 Latest was in 2020, called ‘Tourism in Transition, the Post COVID-19 Aftermath in the Western Balkans’.
 How COVID will affect tourism in the medium term is a big question indeed.
 The present period can be used for rethinking the tourism model, and for development of more authentic tourism, next to the sun-sea-sand tourism and heritage tourism.
 An updated version of the paper will be in the Annual Review of Territorial Governance, the journal of TG-WeB, the Western Balkan Network on Territorial Governance.
-A research note on COVID19 and innovation in tourism is written for European Spatial Research and Policy - University of Łódź.
+A research note on COVID19 and innovation in tourism will be published in European Spatial Research and Policy - University of Łódź, early 2022.

 In 2019, I contributed to the study of Aida Ciro and Merita Toska (Co-PLAN, Tirana) on community based tourism in Albania, and earlier worked with Enrico Porfido (Universitat Autònoma de Barcelona) and Aida Ciro was on sustainable tourism, both research and advisory services.